DylanFaure/BORK/README.md

 BORK

 - Download EduPython and Launch it.
-- Open main_v11.py and launch the program with the green arrow.
+- Open the "main_v11.py" file, launch the program with the green button and play !

-Now you can play !